cartologic/cartoview/docs/installation/ubuntu.md

 You can upload layers, create maps, and install Cartoview apps to visualize these maps.

-Once Cartoview is installed, You can navigate to [http://localhost:8000/apps/](http://localhost:8000/apps/) to check and install all available apps from the [App Store](https://appstore.cartoview.net/).
+Once Cartoview is installed, You can navigate to the [apps](http://localhost:8000/cv_apps/) to check and install all available apps from the [App Store](https://appstore.cartoview.net/).

 After installing any app, you may need to restart the running django server if you can't see your app in `/apps`.